FelixKirschner/JoC_options_pricing/README.md

 Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the [paper] (change link) by Didier Henrion, Felix Kirschner, Etienne de Klerk, Milan Korda, Jean-Bernard Lasserre and Victor Magron.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the [paper](https://arxiv.org/abs/2111.07701) by Didier Henrion, Felix Kirschner, Etienne de Klerk, Milan Korda, Jean-Bernard Lasserre and Victor Magron.

 ## Cite